spersico/nerdTail/README.md

 ## ☑ TODO LIST:
  - [x] Make it so that the logLensSub runs both the frontend and the BFF server at the same time
+ - [ ] Fix the performance issues with the frontend
  - [ ] Add filtering for logs in the UI, improve storing and handling data.
  - [ ] Add lots of styling improvements
  - [ ] Add tests